Objective Momentum Barriers in Wall Turbulence: Results

 We begin this algorithm by calculating the TSE for the active barrier equation (\ref{eq:instant barrier}) on a 3D domain of interest.
-Here we use the decorrelation time as determined for the wall-proximal (outer) half of the channel ($|y^{+}|\ge0.75$) in an effort to visualize the most turbulent and complex momentum blocking structures ($s_{N}=10^{-4}$) below the interface.
-Through a sensitivity analysis, we found MTB identification to be consistent over six orders of magnitude of $s_{N}$, but the visual clarity of near-wall structures begins to deteriorate away from our chosen $s_{N}$.
-This barrier time is shorter than the value $s_{N}=10^{-3}$ calculated for our focus on vortices near the center of the channel as the magnitude of the $\Delta\mathbf{v}$ is much greater near the wall.
+Here we use the decorrelation time as determined for the wall-proximal (outer) quarter of the channel ($|y|\ge0.75$) in an effort to visualize the most turbulent and complex momentum blocking structures ($s_N=10^{-4}$) emanating from the wall.
+Through a sensitivity analysis, we found MTB identification to be consistent over six orders of magnitude of $s_N$, but the visual clarity of near-wall structures begins to deteriorate away from our chosen $s_N$.
+Note that these six orders of magnitude relate to the integration time of a trajectory in the barrier field equations, and not to a physical spatial or temporal dimension.
+For example, a longer integration time may allow initially adjacent particles to separate to a larger degree, or for a trajectory in a vortex core to circulate more, thus allowing for more distinct TSE and TRA contours, but not necessarily a different size of spatial features.
+As well, the $s_N=0$ limit exists, providing an estimate of the structures detailed here.
+The decorrelation time for visualization close to the wall is shorter than the value $s_N=10^{-3}$ calculated for our focus on vortices near the center of the channel as the magnitude of the $\Delta\mathbf{v}$ is much greater near the wall and a shorter integration time is sufficient to obtain the same degree of detail.